Brakes Squeak When Stopping Slow

 2. Use brake lubricants.

-When brake pads rub against the rotating discs at a specific pressure and speed, high friction is produced.
-Using brake lubricants to grease the brake pads will ensure that friction is reduced.
-Brake lubricants come in several forms, such as tubes, cans, sprays, etc.
+High friction is produced when brake pads rub against the rotating discs at a specific pressure and speed.
+Using brake lubricants to grease the brake pads will reduce friction.
+Brake lubricants come in several forms, such as tubes, cans, sprays, etc. This causes drum brakes to squeak when stopping slow.

 3. Use high-quality grade brake pads.